My Tokyo Guide

 Main content starts here.

-These days, between 400 and 500 stalls set up shop in the Odenmacho and Horidomecho neighborhoods.
-Visit at night when the streets are bustling with a mix of people returning home from work and tourists enjoying the festive atmosphere.
+Around 400 to 500 stalls set up shop in the Odenmacho area.
+The neighborhood is lively until late at night, with a mix of people returning home from work and tourists enjoying the festive atmosphere.